-This course is for the student whose placement score indicates that a review of integers, fractions, decimals and percent is needed before progressing to the fundamentals of algebra using the set of real numbers.
-The algebraic fundamentals include algebraic expressions, polynomials (including factoring), integer exponents, and equations and linear inequalities (one and two variables).
+This course is for the student whose placement score indicates that a review of integers, fractions, decimals and percent is needed before progressing to fundamental algebra skills and problem-solving techniques needed solve multi-step algebraic problems within the set of real numbers.
+The algebraic fundamentals include working with algebraic expressions, polynomials, linear inequalities in one variable, and linear equations in one and two variables.
 The successful completion of this course prepares the student for Intermediate Algebra or Contemporary Concepts in Mathematics.
 (Prerequisites: MATH 0093 and READ 0800).